Lord Robert Baden Powell

 as a non-formal educational agent, it plays a complementary role to that of other educational agents;

-a contribution to the education of young people.
+it recognizes that it can only make a contribution to the education of young people.

 More information on Scouting's approach to education is available in The Essential Characteristics of Scouting